shrinkray/ACF-Tooling-Block/readme.txt

 == Description ==

-This ACF plugin displays items, description, and download docs.
-It was created for a makerspace to track shop tools and manuals.
+This ACF plugin displays items, description, and download files and docs.
+Update content on the page.

 == Installation ==